Big-Life-Lab/PHES-ODM/metadata.md

 - **assayID**: (Primary key) Unique identifier for the assay method.
 - **version**: Version of the assay.
 [Semantic versioning](https://semver.org) is recommended.
+- **sampleSizeL**:size of the sample that is analysed in liters
+- **loq**:limit of Quantification for this method if one exists
+- **lod**:limit of detection for this method if one exists
+- **methodUnits**: units used by this method, that are applicable to the LOD or LOQ
+	-   `PMMoV`: Viral copies/copies PMMoV
+	-   `ml`: Viral copies/mL
+	-   `gms`: Viral copies/gm solids
+	-   `l`: Viral copies/L
+	-   `crA`: Viral copies/copies crAssphage
+	-   `m3s`: meters cubed per second
+	-   `mgl`: milligrams per liter
+	-   `mgOl`: milligrams of oxygen per liter
+	-   `measureOther`: Other measurement of viral copies or wastewater treatment plant parameter.
+Also add  `measureUnitOther`.-
+- **methodUnitsOther**: units used by this method, that are applicable to the LOD or LOQ
 - **assayDate**: Date the assayMethod was created or updated (for version update).
+- **Inhibition**: Text decription of the inhibition
+- **surrogateRecovery**: Text description of the Surrogate Recovery for this method
 - **assayDesc**: Description of assay.

 ## Polygon (Polygon.csv) <span id="Polygon"><span>